starkgate/music-player-ruby/README.md

 **Usage**

 First open the script file and edit the music_dir variable to point to your own music's path.
+Then run the script itself with `ruby music.rb`.
+Or put it in your `/usr/bin` folder and just type `music`.
+By default this will start playing your entire library in a playlist :).
+If you want more options (why ?), see below !

 ```
 Usage: music [options]